-We can use the same code as in Java Project example.
-The only difference would be the addition of dependencies in pom.xml file without the need to add all the external jars manually.
+We can use the same code as in the Java testing Project example.
+The necessary dependencies are added in pom.xml, thereby avoiding the need to manually add jar files in the project.

-In case you’re not familiar with cross browser testing, i’ll explain in the section below:
+In case you’re not familiar with cross browser testing, I will explain in the section below:

 Overview Of Cross Browser Testing

-Every web browser has their own rendering engine, so even though your website works perfectly on one browser, it might not necessarily work fine on another.
-This is due to the reason that the web elements in your website might not be compatible with other browsers.
-This is why need to perform cross browser testing to make sure that your website is compatible with these browsers as well
+Since each browser has its own rendering engine, there is a high probability that the web page might render differently on various web browsers.
+This is because the web elements in your web page might not be compatible with the said browsers.
+This is why you need to perform cross browser testing to make sure that your website is compatible with the desired web browsers.

-Cross browser testing involves testing of the web application in multiple browsers like Firefox, Google chrome, Microsoft Edge, Internet Explorer, Opera etc.
+Cross browser testing involves testing the web application in multiple browsers like testing on Chrome browser and other browsers like Firefox, Microsoft Edge, Internet Explorer, Opera, etc.

 Need For Cross Browser Testing

-Availability of different browsers, devices, and platforms has dynamically increased the need for cross browser testing.
-The purpose of cross browser testing is to provide a consistent behaviour and experience across all browsers, devices, and platforms.
-Some of the most common areas addressing cross browser compatibility issues are.
+Availability of different browsers, devices, and platforms has increased the need for cross browser testing.
+The purpose of cross browser testing is to provide a consistent behavior and experience across all browsers, devices, and platforms.
+Some of the most common areas addressing cross browser compatibility issues are:

 - Image orientation

 - CSS styles can render differently while testing website on IE 8 than in more recent versions of Internet Explorer and Google Chrome